roman-milk/roman-milk.github.io/summer-sucks.md

  "No, silly.
 Last night."

  "Incredible.
 Completely mind-shattering.
 You were my first you know."
-Report_Story #4